TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- If we just
+					if (ce->other->m_last_teleport_progress_timestamp == now) {
+						continue;
+					}
+    - then if two portals overlap (background one and a normal one)
+        - one can "steal" from the other
+    - on the other hand we need this counter to prevent contacts from re-beginning entering after teleporting (which only changes transform in physics_system but old contacts are still there)

 - Billan crash

 - "Override map setting (not recommended)" for FOV